 Corte De Arboles De Navidad -- En Espanol

 You will need a $5 Christmas tree permit to remove a tree from the Okanogan-Wenatchee National Forest.
-Permits can be purchased at numerous businesses in Okanogan, Chelan, Kittitas, and Yakima Counties.
-Permits can also be purchased Online.
+Permits can be purchased Online.
+Permits can also be purchased at numerous businesses in Okanogan, Chelan, Kittitas, and Yakima Counties.
 See links below.
 Permits are not refundable.